 'Demoralised and shocked': Senior Sindh Police officials request for leave over Safdar arrest episode

-In a shock move following the recent arrest of PML-N leader retired Captain Mohammad Safdar, at least seven deputy inspectors general, one additional inspector general and two senior superintendent of Sindh Police on Tuesday applied for leaves in order to "come out of […] shock" caused by the "recent episode of registration of FIR against Capt (R) Safdar".
+In a shock move following the recent arrest of PML-N leader retired Captain Mohammad Safdar, at least two additional inspectors general, seven deputy inspectors general and four senior superintendents of Sindh Police on Tuesday applied for leaves in order to "come out of […] shock" caused by the "recent episode of registration of FIR against Capt (R) Safdar".

-Those who applied for leaves include Special Branch AIG Imran Yaqoob, DIG Counter Terrorism Department Omer Shahid Hamid, Headquarters DIG Saqib Ismail Memon, Hyderabad DIG Naeem Ahmed Shaikh, East Zone (Karachi) DIG Capt (r) Asim Khan, South Zone (Karachi) DIG Javed Akbar Riaz, Larkana DIG Nasir Aftab, Special Branch DIG Qamar-uz-Zaman and SSP Intelligence Tauqeer Muhammad Naeem.
+Those who submitted leave applications include Special Branch AIG Imran Yaqoob, Forensic Science Division AIG Dr Samiulah Soomro Counter Terrorism Department DIG Omer Shahid Hamid, Headquarters DIG Saqib Ismail Memon, Hyderabad DIG Naeem Ahmed Shaikh, East Zone (Karachi) DIG Capt (r) Asim Khan, South Zone (Karachi) DIG Javed Akbar Riaz, Larkana DIG Nasir Aftab, Special Branch DIG Qamar-uz-Zaman and SSP Intelligence Tauqeer Muhammad Naeem, Sukkur SSP Irfan Ali Samo, Anti-Violent Crime Cell SSP Abdullah Ahmad and East Zone (Karachi) SSP Sajid Amir Sudozai.

 According to the applications — all of which are identical — submitted to Sindh IGP Mushtaq Mahar, the officials said that it had become hard for them to "discharge [their] duties in a professional manner" due to the stress caused by Safdar's arrest.